JustinWang23/graphql-grpc-apollo-mali-demo/README.md

 yarn start
 ```

-Now you can connect to the microservices at `localhost:50051` via gRPC
+Now you can connect to the microservices at `localhost:50051` via gRPC.

 ## Example

-First, we define a schema for GraphQL
+First, we define a schema for GraphQL.

 ```
 type Books {